-Beside losing weight, becoming more mindful of our eating (and overeating) habits is one of the main advantages of the Military Diet.
+Losing weight and becoming more mindful of our eating (and overeating) habits are the biggest results of the Military Diet.
 People say adhering to the strict regime of the Military Diet forces them to rethink about when and why they eat.

 So why do we overeat and gain weight in the first place?